rsatwik/image2pdf/README.md

 ### Example:
 `./image2pdf.sh final` will generate a _final.pdf_ in the directory

 This folder can be used for quickly generating pdf for submissions (such as assignment submissions) from individual images of handwritten pages.
+Since captured images from devices such as mobile phones are named automatically in serial order, one can directly dump the images into the folder and generate the final pdf for submission.